Judging the ability of `statements to “make sense” is not a reliable way to identify grammar errors

 4. Everybody should be responsible of their actions.
-(111. Words with their Own Preposition)
+(111. Words with a Typical Preposition)

 7. A password is necessary for an access to many websites.
 (110. Nouns Without “the” or “a”)

 8. Modern drugs enable the mentally ill to cope up with life.
-(134. Errors Caused by Similar Structures)
+(133. Confusions of Similar Structures 1)

 1. Remove of: not possible when lack is a verb.